Riviera MRT/LRT station

 Riviera LRT station is an elevated Light Rail Transit (LRT) station in Punggol, Singapore.
 Serving the east loop of the Punggol LRT line (PGLRT), the station is along Punggol East between the junctions of Punggol Central and Punggol Field.
 Surrounding landmarks include Punggol Joint Temple and Punggol Promenade Riverside Park.

 The LRT station opened on 29 January 2005 together with the east loop stations of the PGLRT.
-In March 2019, it was announced that the station would interchange with the Punggol branch of the Cross Island MRT line (CRL).
+In March 2019, it was announced that the station would interchange with the Punggol branch of the Cross Island Line (CRL).
 The new platforms are expected to be completed by 2032.

 History

 Punggol LRT line

 The station was first constructed as part of the LRT system serving the Punggol area.
 The contract for the design and construction of the 13 km Punggol LRT system was awarded to a joint venture, comprising Singapore Technologies Industrial Corporation, Mitsubishi Heavy Industries and Mitsubishi Corporation, at S$656 million (US$ million).
 The station opened on 29 January 2005 together with the stations of the Punggol LRT line (PGLRT) east loop.

 On 9 January 2020, a crack was discovered on one of the plinths between the Riviera and Coral Edge stations.
 One platform was closed early for urgent maintenance, while operations continued as trains ran at the other platform.